 Smalltalk: The Unsung Hero

 No deep dive into OOP’s history in the ’90s is complete without mentioning Smalltalk.
 Though it predates the ’90s, its influence permeated the decade.
-Smalltalk is often considered the “purest” OOP language, and many modern OOP concepts, like the “class-instance” distinction and “message passing”, stem from Smalltalk.
+Smalltalk is often considered the “purest” OOP language, and many modern OOP concepts, like the “class-instance” distinction and “message passing,” stem from it.

 Historical nugget: Smalltalk was developed at Xerox PARC, the same place where the first graphical user interface was born.
-Some say if you truly want to understand OOP, you must learn Smalltalk.
+Some say you must learn Smalltalk if you truly want to understand OOP.

 The Shift in Software Design

 With OOP’s growing popularity, the ’90s also saw a shift in software design philosophies.
-The Unified Modeling Language (UML) emerged as a standard to visualize and document OOP systems.
-Design patterns, a set of reusable solutions to common problems, became prominent, thanks to the influential book “Design Patterns: Elements of Reusable Object-Oriented Software” by the Gang of Four.
+The Unified Modeling Language (UML) emerged as a standard for visualizing and documenting OOP systems.
+Design patterns, a set of reusable solutions to common problems, became prominent thanks to the influential book “Design Patterns: Elements of Reusable Object-Oriented Software” by the Gang of Four.

 Web Development and Scripting Emerge

-As the ’90s unfolded, the World Wide Web began its rapid evolution from a collection of static HTML pages to a vast, interconnected platform offering dynamic content and user interactivity.
+As the ’90s unfolded, the World Wide Web rapidly evolved from a collection of static HTML pages to a vast, interconnected platform offering dynamic content and user interactivity.
 This transformation, however, required a new suite of technologies and languages designed for the web.

 The Power of Scripting Languages

-For a long time, programming was synonymous with compiled languages, but the web required something nimble, something that could be quickly developed, tested, and deployed.
+Programming was synonymous with compiled languages for a long time, but the web required something nimble, something that could be quickly developed, tested, and deployed.
 Enter scripting languages!

 Anecdote time: Perl earned the nickname “the duct tape of the Internet” for its ability to quickly whip up solutions and patch different systems together.

 PHP, another major player, emerged as a server-side scripting language.
-Originally designed to track visits to Rasmus Lerdorf’s online resume, PHP (which stood for “Personal Home Page” initially) evolved into a full-fledged language that powered major websites, including a nascent version of Facebook.
+Originally designed to track visits to Rasmus Lerdorf’s online resume, PHP (which initially stood for “Personal Home Page”) evolved into a full-fledged language that powered major websites, including a nascent version of Facebook.

 The Birth of JavaScript

-However, server-side scripting wasn’t enough for the burgeoning web.
-To make web pages truly interactive, a client-side language was needed.
+However, the burgeoning web needed more than server-side scripting.
+To make web pages genuinely interactive, a client-side language was needed.
 Netscape answered the call with JavaScript.
 Despite the name, JavaScript had little to do with Java and was originally named Mocha.

 A fascinating twist: Brendan Eich, JavaScript’s creator, was given just ten days to design the language for Netscape Navigator 2.0.
 Despite its rushed beginnings, JavaScript has grown to become the backbone of web interactivity.